-For purposes of this credit, eligible investment means, in general terms, the amount of cash used for the acquisition of machinery and equipment to generate energy with alternate fuels to oil.
+For purposes of this credit, eligible investment means, in general terms, the amount of cash used for the acquisition of machinery and equipment to generate energy from alternate sources than fuel oil.

-After the third year Act 73-2008 is in effect, only purchases of machinery and equipment to generate energy from renewable sources shall qualify for the credit.
+After the third year that Act 73-2008 is in effect, only purchases of machinery and equipment to generate energy from renewable sources shall qualify for the credit.